 If the aircraft is above the descent profile, the speed will increase toward the upper limit of the managed speed range.
 If the speed reaches the upper limit, the aircraft will maintain the speed but will deviate from the profile (Autothrust at idle).

 The navigation display presents a pseudo waypoint (intercept point) along the flight plan that assumes the aircraft will return to the profile using:

 - 1/2 speedbrake extension

 - ECON speed plus a margin (until intercepting the profile).

 If necessary, the message “MORE DRAG” comes up on the PFD and the MCDU, and remains there as long as more drag (speedbrakes) is still required.
 The flight crew should respond to this message by deploying half speedbrakes.

 If the aircraft is below the descent profile, its speed will be maintained at target speed until it reaches the descent profile.
-The lower margin becomes effective when the aircraft is on the descent profile but has to lose speed in order to stay on it.
+The lower margin becomes effective when the aircraft is on the descent profile, but has to lose speed to stay on it.

-The MODE DRAG message is not yet implemented in the A32NX
+The MORE DRAG message is not yet implemented in the A32NX

 Glideslope capture (G/S*) and glideslope (G/S) modes are used in precision approaches (ILS, MLS).

 FINAL / FINAL APP